Legal Disclaimer: No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Real Estate Closings

-*Additional fees due our law firm include an administrative fee, a document preparation fee, and a title abstract/review fee.
-This offer only applies to the sale or purchase of a one or two family house or condominium in New Jersey.
+*There is an additional fee due our law firm for a purchase in the sum of $225.00, representing a title abstract/review fee.
+This offer only applies to the sale or purchase of a one or two-family house or condominium in New Jersey.

 Why Use our firm for your real estate closing?

-The Law Offices of Les R. Kramsky, LLC is a New Jersey, New York, New Jersey, and Pennsylvania real estate law firm specializing in residential closings, commercial closings, refinance closings and bank closings.
+The Law Offices of Les R. Kramsky, LLC is a New Jersey and Pennsylvania real estate law firm specializing in residential closings, commercial closings, SBA closings, refinance closings, and bank closings.
 Our firm has extensive experience from closing hundreds of transactions each year and we are committed to providing the best possible individualized service to all of our clients.
 We understand that buying or selling your home will be one of the largest financial transactions of your life and that it can be a stressful process.
 We strive to make the transaction as painless as possible by taking the time to answer all of your questions and concerns.
 Our top priority is to be a strong advocate for your best interests.
 Call us today for a free consultation.

 I have listed below some commonly asked questions about the buying and selling of property: